How to feel better about your job in Radiology

 –Personal accomplishment, including feelings of competence and successful achievement in one’s work with people;

-–Cynicism, or an indifference or a distance attitude towards your work, used as a coping mechanism for distancing oneself from exhausting job demands;
+–Cynicism, or indifference or a distant attitude towards your work, used as a coping mechanism for distancing oneself from exhausting job demands;

 –Professional efficacy, described as feelings of competence and successful achievement in one’s work, involving a sense of personal accomplishment that emphasizes effectiveness and success.

 What can be done to prevent burnout and the loss of competent employees?
 Talking about it is a good start, but formally addressing it with changes to official policies is probably the only way to be sure it is addressed effectively over the long term.

 When a Mayo Clinic initiative targeted leadership, organizational culture, the practice environment, and systems, it reduced burnout rates by 7 percent over two years, while at the same time nationally, the physician burnout rate rose 11 percent using the same metrics.
 A subsequent survey showed that the burnout rate decreased around 66 percent compared to national rates.

 Start with the basics, like making sure people take breaks and eat lunch.
 Sounds simple, maybe even silly, but studies show that in busy practices, people who take lunch can feel shame, especially if most of the others don’t.
 That leads to a feeling of loss of control.
 Doctors should lead by example, and regularly take breaks for nourishment.